obazoud/awesome-chef/README.md

 * [Chef Rewind](https://github.com/bryanwb/chef-rewind) - Monkeypatch chef to edit existing resources in place
 * [Chef Sugar](https://github.com/sethvargo/chef-sugar) - Chef Sugar is a Gem & Chef Recipe that includes series of helpful sugar of the Chef core and other resources to make a cleaner, more lean recipe DSL, enforce DRY principles, and make writing Chef recipes an awesome experience!

+## Books

+* [Chef Infrastructure Automation Cookbook](https://www.packtpub.com/networking-and-servers/chef-infrastructure-automation-cookbook) - For systems administrators and developers this book could revolutionize your cloud and server infrastructure through automation.
+Packed with real world situations and practical recipes, it’s a dazzling insight into Chef.
+* [Customizing Chef](http://shop.oreilly.com/product/0636920032984.do) - Getting the Most Out of Your Infrastructure Automation.
+Take advantage of Chef’s highly customizable design to tackle specific automation issues that you can’t solve by simply using Chef’s tools, resources, and services out of the box.
+* [Learning Chef](http://shop.oreilly.com/product/0636920032397.do) - A Guide to Configuration Management and Automation.
+* [Test-Driven Infrastructure with Chef](http://shop.oreilly.com/product/0636920020042.do) - Bring behaviour-driven development to infrastructure as code.
+* [Test-Driven Infrastructure with Chef, 2nd Edition](http://shop.oreilly.com/product/0636920030973.do) - Bring Behavior-Driven Development to Infrastructure as Code.
+* [Managing Windows Servers with Chef](https://www.packtpub.com/networking-and-servers/managing-windows-servers-chef) - Harness the power of Chef to automate management of Windows-based systems using hands-on examples.
+* [The chef-book](https://github.com/jjasghar/chef-book) - People Keep Asking Me How to Start With Chef.
+* [Getting started with Chef](http://gettingstartedwithchef.com/) - Learn how to configure, manage and provision cloud servers with Chef by following practical examples with real world applications.